 THE mining town of Coober Pedy, in South Australia, is known for its colourful characters.
 One such legend was Karl Bratz, a miner who died from cancer at the age of 52 in 1992.

 A Perth message states that one of the queerest memorials in the world is at Hamlin Pool, a settlement in the far north-west, which boasts of three houses and four inhabitants.
 Standing above the grave of a man, it consists of a pole surmounted by a beer barrel, according to Mr. L. C. Bolt, a postal engineer, who has just returned from a visit to the settlement.

-Although not quite the ‘Real McCoy’, a teetolling woman had beer barrels and a white dove carved in marble onto her tombstone in Heidelberg, near Melbourne.
+A teetolling woman had beer barrels and a white dove carved in marble onto her tombstone in Heidelberg, near Melbourne.

 The story goes that many years ago there lived in the district an elderly woman who used to pray devoutly that she might have strength to abstain from liquor.

 “She lived a frugal life, would not eat meat, use tallow candles, or wear leather shoes.
-She endeavored to leave behind her a warning, hence the combination of marble dove and beer barrels, besides numerous inscriptions directed in the cause of abstinence.”
+She endeavoured to leave behind her a warning, hence the combination of marble dove and beer barrels, besides numerous inscriptions directed in the cause of abstinence.”